epfml/sent2vec/README.md

 To compile the library, simply run a `make` command from the `src` folder.

 # Generating Features from Pre-Trained Models
-Given some existing model `model.bin` and arbitrary input text (one sentence per line), here is how to generate the sentence features:
+Given a pre-trained model `model.bin` (download links see below), here is how to generate the sentence features for an input text.
+The input text file needs to be provided as one sentence per line.

 ```
 ./fasttext print-vectors model.bin < text.txt
 ```

-This will output word vectors to the standard output, one vector per line.
+This will output sentence vectors (the features for each input sentence) to the standard output, one vector per line.
 This can also be used with pipes:

 ```
 cat text.txt | ./fasttext print-vectors model.bin
 ```

-Be sure to apply the same preprocessing pipeline used for training to your input text!
+Before using, make sure to apply the same text preprocessing pipeline as used for training to your input text!
+TODO: link for preprocessing as in pre-trained models.

 # Training New Models

-To train a new sent2vec model, you first need some training data file.
+To train a new sent2vec model, you first need some large training text file.
 This file should contain one sentence per line.
 The provided code does not perform tokenization and lowercasing, you have to preprocess your input data yourself.

 You can then train a new model.
 Here is one example of command: